 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.

-There’s an underlying reason we don’t want to test ourselves.
-We might not get the answer we want.
-Pride and shame conspire to tell us we don’t need to check our results.
-The key is to not take yourself so seriously and just go for it. 🙂 The two possible outcomes are
+Sometimes there’s an underlying reason we don’t want to test ourselves: we might not get the answer we want.
+Comfort, pride, and shame conspire to tell us we don’t need to check our results.

 Testing Ketone Levels